zecookiez/AdventOfCode2020/README.md

 - Day 12: Getting good sleep is important!
 - Day 14: Reading is hard ;-;
 - Day 18: Took a "nap" and woke up way after the contest began...
+- Day 21: I don't understand how I misunderstood the problem this badly.

 ## Tasks